-Even before the intifada, there were many artists' pages on Instagram (Queer Arabs for example) celebrating non-normative gender identities on the internet.
-But it is namely the triple liminality of the social movement, art, and the internet which allowed new technological forms of queer self-narratives to emerge in alignment with the uprising.
-These digital spaces were used as counter-safe spaces to create and share queer artivistic artivism to counter status-quo oppression.
+Even before the intifada, many artists' pages on Instagram (Queer Arabs, for example) celebrated non-normative gender identities on the internet.
+But the triple liminality of the social movement, art, and the internet allowed new technological forms of queer self-narratives to emerge in alignment with the uprising.
+These digital spaces were used as safe spaces to create and share queer artivistic artivism to counter status-quo oppression.
 Instagram was used as a site for symbolic and political resistance, where queer artivists reclaimed intragroup alliances to foster their representation in the mainstream narratives of the uprising.
 They viewed their demands as connecting the struggles against patriarchal, capitalist, and colonialist systems.
-And even though this belief was not shared among the protestors, there was a growing consciousness of their existence, namely due to this new technological form of self-narratives.
+And even though this belief was not shared among the protestors, there was a growing consciousness of their existence due to this new technological form of self-narratives.

 December 19th, 2019.
 "Gays for the Revolution": LGBT Rights Activists Take Part in Lebanon Protests.
 Al-Bawaba.

 June 4, 2013.
 The Global Divide on Homosexuality.
 Pew Research Center.

 Younes, R. (2019).
 If Not Now, When?
 The Queer and Transpeople Reclaim Power in Lebanon’s Revolution.
 Humans Rights Watch.